Of the 120 area drycleaning shops we evaluated in our last full, published

 set, DLI probably wont know whether the shop could have successfully used

 a better sequence of stain removal steps.
 Furthermore, even if the stain

 could have been removed by the optimum procedure, DLI may not be able or

-inclined to say that the procedure your shop used, and failed with, was
+inclined to say that your shops failed procedure was unreasonable (negligent).

-If you can't reach agreement with a shop, you can complain to a local government
+If you cant reach agreement with a shop, complain to a local government

 consumer agency or the Better Business Bureau.
 If a shop refuses even to